mayank1ahuja/Cardora/README.md

 ### 7. Evaluation & Interpretation
 The model’s accuracy and reliability were evaluated using standard metrics like **R²**, **RMSE**, and **MAE**.
 Residual plots and cross-validation confirmed model consistency.
 Finally, results were interpreted in a business context, for example, customers with high utilisation and increasing bill trends were flagged as higher risk.
 These insights bridged the gap between statistical results and practical decision-making.

+## Modeling

+This section outlines the model design, training, and evaluation pipeline exactly as implemented in the notebook, aligning technical choices with practical interpretability.

+### Model Choice
+The model uses **Ordinary Least Squares (Linear Regression)** as its core predictive engine.
+This approach was selected for its interpretability, stability on structured numerical data, and its ability to produce transparent coefficients that directly quantify how each feature influences the outcome.

+### Target Definition
+The target variable is **`bill_amt1`**, representing the **next month’s billing amount** for a customer.
+This variable was chosen because it captures short-term financial behavior, offering actionable insight into customer spending and repayment tendencies.
+Predicting this value allows credit analysts to anticipate upcoming utilization and flag potential overexposure.

+### Feature Set
+The input matrix `X` includes demographic attributes, account-level details (such as credit limit), recent bill and payment histories, and engineered behavioral indicators derived from six-month trends.
+These features collectively describe **who the customer is**, **their spending capacity**, and **how their repayment behavior is evolving** — ensuring that the model captures both static and dynamic aspects of financial behavior.

+### Training Pipeline
+The workflow follows a structured pipeline:
+1. **Data Preparation:** Split the dataset into input (`X`) and target (`y`) variables to ensure clear separation of predictors and outcomes, avoiding data leakage.
+2. **Train/Test Split:** Divide the data into training and testing subsets to validate real-world generalization, typically using an 80/20 ratio.
+3. **Model Fitting:** Train a `LinearRegression()` model using scikit-learn’s implementation, allowing the algorithm to learn linear relationships between features and the target variable.
+4. **Diagnostics:** Inspect coefficient signs and magnitudes to ensure alignment with domain logic — for instance, higher utilization ratios should reasonably predict higher billing amounts.
+5. **Validation:** Assess performance on the hold-out test set to ensure robust generalization.

+### Evaluation Metrics and Interpretation
+The model’s effectiveness is evaluated using standard regression metrics:
+- **R²:** Measures how much of the variance in billing amounts is explained by the features.
+- **RMSE / MAE:** Quantify average prediction error in practical (monetary) units.
+- **Residual Analysis:** Checks for heteroscedasticity and ensures the model doesn’t systematically underpredict or overpredict extreme values.
+- **Coefficient Review:** Confirms interpretability and the expected directional influence of each predictor, a critical requirement for business trust.

+### Why This Modeling Approach Works
+This modeling approach is both **interpretable and operationally relevant**.
+The regression outputs provide direct financial forecasts that can inform **credit limit management**, **risk monitoring**, and **early intervention strategies**.
+By combining simplicity with transparency, the model builds confidence among stakeholders while providing a clear foundation for future enhancements (e.g., incorporating regularization or non-linear terms).